ufo-kit/concert/docs/user/topics/shell.rst

     concert edit session-name

 This file can contain any kind of Python code, but you will most likely just add device definitions and import processes that you want to use in a session.
+If the ``session-name`` doesn't exist it is created.

 log